YabaiTech/YAPM/README.md

 # YAPM (Yet Another Password Manager)

-YAPM (Yet Another Password Manager) is a simple, secure, and flexible password manager that works both online and offline.
+YAPM (Yet Another Password Manager) is a simple, secure, and flexible password manager that works online.
 Designed with usability and privacy in mind, YAPM helps you securely store and manage your passwords and sensitive credentials without compromising on convenience or security.

 ## Features

-- **Online/Offline Support:** Use YAPM seamlessly whether you're connected to the internet or not.
-Your data is always accessible.
 - **Secure Storage:** All passwords and sensitive data are encrypted using strong cryptographic algorithms.
 - **User Authentication:** Secure login system to protect access to your password vault.
 - **Intuitive UI:** Simple and clean user interface for easy management of credentials.
-- **Password Generation:** Built-in strong password generator to help you create secure passwords.
+- **Password Generation:** Built-in strong password generator to help you create secure passwords as well as strength detection.
 - **Cross-Platform:** Designed for use on multiple operating systems.
 - **Extensible:** Modular architecture for adding new features or integrations.